Best Android Video Camera Android Central 2020

 The Xperia 1 combines three great cameras — wide, telephoto, and ultra-wide — with robust manual controls and a color-accurate display that's capable of utilizing the Rec.
 2020 color gamut.
 Sony's Cinema Pro app allows you to manually set ISO, focus, and shutter speed, as well as apply LUTs to achieve different cinematic looks, and you can even shoot in the same 21:9 aspect ratio used in popular films, compressed with the h.265 codec.

 The Galaxy S20 Ultra doesn't have the Xperia 1's fancy manual controls (at least not for video), but it does shoot video at all the way up to 8K resolution.
 You can upload straight to YouTube at that size, or you can use the built-in gallery to trim or even downscale that footage to something more shareable.
 In lower resolutions, there's also ultra-steady video stabilization, and you can shoot in HDR10+ for supporting displays.

-The G8X has a list of manual video controls almost as expansive as the Xperia 1, with LUTs and manual focus, plus the same great triple camera array.
-The image quality isn't quite up to par, but the versatility is there, and you can monitor your audio in bliss with LG's incredible-sounding Quad DAC.
+The V60 has a list of manual video controls almost as expansive as the Xperia 1, with LUTs and manual focus, plus its own great triple camera array.
+You can monitor your audio in bliss with LG's incredible-sounding Quad DAC, and like the S20 Ultra you can shoot at up to 8K.
 You also get a secondary screen you can attach to the phone, giving more room to work with when editing your footage.